sorebear/banner-ad-framework/READEME.md

 });

 ```
-The majority of this code is simply importing `resources/js/main.js` and initializing the HTML5 "Enabler".
+The majority of this code is simply conditionally initializing the HTML5 "Enabler" and importing `resources/js/main.js`.

-When your project is not built for DoubleClick Studio, this file will simply run `resources/js/main.js`.
 When your project is built for DoubleClick Studio, it will properly initalize the Enabler script, import your configured exit links, and then run `resources/js/main.js`.
+When your project is not built for DoubleClick Studio, this file will simply import and run `resources/js/main.js`.

-If you would like to better understand how the Enabler is initialized and loaded, you can visit DoubleClick's documentation [Here](https://support.google.com/richmedia/answer/2672545?hl=en&ref_topic=2672541&visit_id=1-636613313005899523-3765677550&rd=1)
+If you would like to better understand how the Enabler is initialized and loaded, you can visit <a href="https://support.google.com/richmedia/answer/2672545?hl=en&ref_topic=2672541&visit_id=1-636613313005899523-3765677550&rd=1">DoubleClick's documentation</a>

 ### banner.js - Static Banners
 Example: `resources/js/pages/my-static-banner.js`

 The code within static banners will look almost identical to that of standard banners.
-The only differences are that once Enabler.js is initialized and loaded in DoubleClick banners it loads nothing else, and in non-DoubleClick banners it verifies it doesn't have the class "doubleclick" and loads nothing else.
+The only difference is that once Enabler.js is initialized and loaded in DoubleClick banners it loads nothing else, and in non-DoubleClick banners it verifies it doesn't have the class "doubleclick" and loads nothing.

 ### banner.js - Expanding Banners
 Example: `resources/js/pages/my-expand-on-hover-banner.js`